Maui Forest Bird Recovery Project

 Description

-Maui ‘alauahio or Maui “Creeper” creep along trunks, branches and twigs, flipping over bark and lichen in search of insects and grubs (insectivore): Click here to watch on Youtube.
-Similar to Hawai’i ‘amakihi in appearance and behavior, they can be distinguished by lack of prominent black lores, a straight bill, and brighter yellow color.
+Maui ‘alauahio or Maui “Creeper” creep along trunks, branches and twigs, flipping over bark and lichen in search of insects and grubs Similar to Hawai’i ‘amakihi in appearance and behavior, ‘alauahio can be distinguished by their brighter yellow color, lack of prominent black lores, and a straight bill.

 Habitat and Behavior